 |214z_cd.bin||526.3 KB||3 Nov 2005|

 To get the AEC-7763LD driver, click the green download button above.
 After you complete your download, move on to Step 2.

-Tech Tip: If you are having trouble deciding which is the right driver, try the Driver Update Utility for AEC-7763LD.
+Tech Tip: If you are having trouble deciding which is the right driver, try the Acard Driver Update Utility.
 It is a software utility which automatically finds and downloads the right driver.